 Do Businesses Get a Free Annual Credit Report?

-By now, you probably know you are entitled to one free look at your personal credit report each year.
-There are a number of websites and services that exist to help people review their consumer credit report.
-But, when it comes to getting a free business credit report, not many options exist.
-It can be done though.
+You probably know that you are entitled to one free look at your personal credit report each year.
+There are a number of financial websites and services that exist to help people review their consumer credit reports, and even to get free credit scores.
+But, when it comes to getting a free annual business credit report, fewer options exist.

-Why Businesses Are Not Entitled to a Free Report
+Why It’s Harder for Businesses to Get a Free Report

-The Fair Credit Reporting Act is a federal law that stipulates how credit-reporting agencies handle individuals’ credit information to safeguard privacy and accuracy.
-This includes the following privileges:
+The Fair Credit Reporting Act is a federal law that stipulates how credit reporting agencies handle an individual’s credit file to safeguard privacy and financial accuracy.
+This includes the following rights:

-- Free access to your personal credit report once every 12 months
+- Free access to your consumer credit report once every 12 months

-- The right to dispute inaccuracies on your report using a formal process
+- The right to dispute inaccuracies on your report and receive a prompt response

 - Notification from creditors and employers of adverse actions taken based on your report

-Though this law revolutionized credit reporting for individuals, it does not apply to businesses.
-Thus, business owners do not have access to a free business credit report by law.
+Though this law revolutionized credit reporting for individuals, it does not apply to small business owners.
+Thus, business owners do not have the same rights when it comes to their business credit reports.

 Request a Credit Report After a Loan Denial

 If you have applied for a consumer loan or a credit card and have been denied, or have been denied for a request to increase your credit limit based on information in your credit report, you will be given the name of the company that supplied your credit report so you can request a free copy of the report.
 You’ll also get a disclosure of the credit score used in the decision.